+The FTC is mailing a second round of checks to students who are eligible under the FTC’s settlement with DeVry University.
 According to the FTC, DeVry’s advertisements made deceptive claims about the likelihood that graduates would find jobs in their fields and earn more after graduation than those graduating with bachelor’s degrees from other colleges or universities.

 Here are FAQs about the refund program: